 Vitamin B12 deficiency: Metformin may lower Vitamin B12 levels.
 Monitor hematologic parameters annually.

-There have been no clinical studies establishing conclusive evidence of macrovascular risk reduction with JENTADUETO or any other antidiabetic drug.
+There have been no clinical studies establishing conclusive evidence of macrovascular risk reduction with linagliptin or metformin.

 - In a 24-week factorial design study, adverse reactions reported in ≥5% of patients treated with JENTADUETO and more commonly than in patients treated with placebo were nasopharyngitis and diarrhea.